BYUCS452F2020/Forklift/README.md

 ## Business
 This will begin as an open source project for free use for whomever wants to use it

+## Legal
+Information will be private to each group

 ## Technical
 * We will use Vue as the front end framework, with javascript